sstarr77/economic_resilience_group_project/README.md

 ## The work

-For this project, you will be doing work that focuses on:
+For this project, you will be doing work that focuses on social impact.
-- preparing for emergencies,
-- rapidly responding to emergencies, and/or
-- estimating the economic impact of disasters.

-The goal is for you to leverage your skills to help solve real-world problems.
-Your instructors have identified several potential prompts.
-You may pick one and attempt to solve it.

-The prompts are intended to help jump-start your ideation process.
-If you would like to edit a problem (for example, picking a different data source) or combine multiple prompts together, you may do that as well! **Consult your local instructor for final approval before getting started.**
+The prompts are there to help jump-start your ideation process.
+If you would like to change or combine prompts, that's fine!
+If you want to find your own idea, even better. **Consult your local instructor for final approval before getting started.**

+Remember to start with a good problem statement!

 ## The Data

-For this project, you aren't given any data!
-You are given *possible* sources for data, but don't feel limited by this.
-Be creative in where and how you gather data!
-- Is there data easily downloadable into a .csv or .json file?
-- Can you get access to a database of data?
-- Can you access an API?
-- Do you need to build a scraper?
-Be sure to consider any legal, regulatory, and ethical issues when accessing data!

-As with the Reddit project, it's important to identify source(s) for your data early and gather as soon as possible, as this might be a large bottleneck toward completing a project.

-**This is where you come in**:

-For the next three weeks, our class will tackle various projects related to emergency preparedness and economic analysis.
-On **DATE TBD**, you'll present your findings and deliver:
-1. A clean GitHub repo containing reproducible results and analysis.
-2. A real-world demonstration of the product.
-3. Any documentation for running the code.
+Some prompts have links to data sources, some don't.
+It's your responsibility to gather and clean your data.
+For most projects, this will be the bulk of your work.Start early!

+Inspiration for several prompts came from [Data is Plural](https://tinyletter.com/data-is-plural).

 ## Prompts